 Approximately 4.3 miles long, parallel to Columbia Pike along 9th Street South and 12th Street South.

-- The design for the improvements at the four 9th Street South intersections - South Highland, South Cleveland, South Adams and South Wayne Streets - is complete (see image gallery to the right).
-Construction will begin in August 2017.
+- Construction of the improvements at the four 9th Street South intersections - South Highland, South Cleveland, South Adams and South Wayne Streets - began on August 9, 2017.
+They are expected to be completed in fall 2017.